 Some mortgage lenders happy to accept bonus income

-Some mortgage lenders are much happier to accept bonus income as part of a mortgage application than others and acceptance criteria often varies quite substantially.
+Some mortgage lenders are much happier to accept bonus income as part of a mortgage application than others.

-Aaron Strutt, product manager at Trinity Financial, says: “Many of our clients receive a bonus as part of their salary and we regularly use it to help them secure larger mortgage loans.
+Aaron Strutt, product director at Trinity Financial, says: “Many of our clients receive a bonus as part of their salary, and we regularly use it to help them secure larger mortgage loans.
 Applications will be easier to place if borrowers have a track record of reviving bonus payments.”

-- Halifax may accept up to 60% of a bonus although it may be limited to the same amount as the basic salary if it is lower.
-They will ask for proof of a track record of receiving payments.
+- Halifax for Intermediaries may accept up to 100% of a bonus although it may be limited to the same amount as the basic salary if it is lower.
+They will ask for proof of a track record of receiving payment if lower.

 - Kensington for Intermediaries and Investec Private Bank may accept up to 100% of bonus income, providing there is a track record of payments.
-This is much higher than the rest of the market.
+This is higher than many other lenders in the mortgage market.